alekseynemiro/knowledgebase/base/it/ai/llm/glossary.md

 ---
 title: Glossary
-description: Glossary of terms related to LLM.
+description: Glossary of terms related to LLMs.
 ---

 # Glossary